 Symptoms include fever, cough, severe headache, dizziness and other flu-like complaints.

-The illness presents an atypical pneumonia that does not respond to standard treatments.
+The illness presents as an atypical pneumonia that does not respond to standard treatments.

 There were 8,098 confirmed cases of SARS from November 2002 to July 2003, with 774 deaths.